 Start your morning off with a meal with healthy proteins and avoid processed sugars at all costs.
 Don’t let a sugar rush fuel that first hour and then crash hard when you need every last bit of brainpower to finish on time.

 The SAT isn’t a walk in the park, but don’t let overthinking cripple your mind on test day.

 Plenty of students who have scored perfectly speak to not overthinking yourself when taking it.
 The test isn’t designed to trick you with things that you can’t prepare for beforehand.
 Keep that in mind or else you will second-guess every answer choice you choose.

 Prepare thoroughly beforehand, have a game plan for tackling each section, and stick to your plan.
 The test isn’t designed to be a pushover, so don’t agonize over every single thing.
-You won’t finish on time and will likely change right answers into wrong ones otherwise.
+You won’t finish on time and will likely change the right answers into the wrong ones otherwise.